iqbal125/terminal-commands-fullstack/README.md

 `ssh i- “keypair.pem” ec2-user@public-ip-address`: ssh into linux instance.

-`sudo chmod 777`: give write permission to directory
+`sudo chmod 777`: give all permissions to directory

 `ls`: list files and folders in pwd